Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

 A Shareholder Agreement is a document between a corporation and its shareholders.
 In a Shareholder Agreement, the corporation and the shareholders agree to the bounds of the relationship between them.
-Within these agreements, the corporation lays out its expectations of the shareholders' behaviour and obligations and the shareholders establish the set up for the major players in the corporation - these major players include the shareholders themselves and the directors.
+Within these agreements, the corporation lays out its expectations of the shareholders' behavior and obligations and the shareholders establish the set up for the major players in the corporation - these major players include the shareholders themselves and the directors.

 The shareholders are the individual entities who own "shares" in a corporation.
 Shares are representative of ownership, so the shareholders are the actual owners of the corporation.
-The directors are the individuals who help manage the broader structure of the corporation and act on behalf of the shareholders.
-Directors help ensure a corporation is sticking to its stated mission and also often are the people that select the officers.
+The directors are individuals who help manage the broader structure of the corporation and act on behalf of the shareholders.
+Directors help ensure a corporation is sticking to its stated mission and are also often the people that select the officers.

 Shareholder Agreements are very vital documents in the business structure of a corporation.
 Shareholder Agreements are used for large, multinational corporations (most, if not all, of these types of corporations, have Shareholder Agreements) and are also often in place for even small, closely-held corporations.
 This Agreement addresses not only issues that will come up in case something goes wrong, but good Shareholder Agreements cover the day-to-day activities of the corporation.

 A Shareholder Agreement will protect all parties and, for that reason, it is preferable that it is put together for any corporation.